wneessen/go-mail/README.md

 	// Set a subject line
 	m.Subject("This is a great email")

-	// And some other common headers
+	// And some other common headers...
+	//
+	// Sets a valid "Date" header field with the current time m.SetDate()
+	//
+	// Generates a valid and unique "Message-ID" m.SetMessageID()
+	//
-	m.SetDate()      // Sets a valid "Date" header field with the current time m.SetMessageID() // Generates a valid and unique "Message-ID" m.SetBulk()      // Sets the "Precedence"-Header to "bulk" to indicate a "bulk mail"
+	// Sets the "Precedence"-Header to "bulk" to indicate a "bulk mail" m.SetBulk()
+	//
+	// Set a "high" importance to the mail (this sets several Header fields to
+	// satisfy the different common mail clients like Mail.app and Outlook) m.SetImportance(mail.ImportanceHigh)

 	// Add your mail message to body m.SetBodyString(mail.TypeTextPlain, "This is a great message body text.")